-Delightfully spicy, this crispy rice is lovely to snack on, and is the perfect crunchy addition to a salad.
+Spicy Crispy Fried Rice Recipe is essentially twice cooked rice with a lot of delicious flavor.
+It’s a lovely snack, the perfect crunchy addition to salads, and is wonderful in a stir-fry.
 I was making a winter citrus salad the other day, and it had every element I wanted except for a crunch.

 It was almost perfect.